natesales/openreactor/README.md

 - Prewriting
     - OpenReactor runs as a collection of microservices that interface with the hardware components of a reactor. serial, and either report their
     - How components interface with eachother
         - Each hardware component has either a RS232 or USB TTY serial interface that
+        - TODO: UDEV rules to avoid changing port identifiers
     - How humans interface with the system
         - `fusionctl`
     - How computers interface with the system